OmnipresentSupergalacticOneness/OmnipresentSupergalacticOneness.github.io/privacy-statement.md

     <div class="row">
         <div class="col s12">
-            Csaba Technology Services, LLC is accessible in limited countries (USA and Canada).
+            Omnipresent Supergalactic Oneness is accessible in limited countries.
 In some cases the information travels from the mobile app to the cloud provider's servers.
 The information is communicated through secure channels.
         </div>
     </div>
 </div>